AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 #### Steering Behaviors

 - _List all behaviors used by this state_
-- Obstacles - _List all obstacle types this state avoids_
+- Obstacles
     - Pancakes will avoid syrup in this state.
-- Seperation - _List all agents this state seperates from_
+- Seperation
     - Pancakes will separate from other pancakes.

 #### State Transistions

-- If the pancake has eaten/collided with a waffle, it will transition to this state
+- If the pancake has eaten/collided with a waffle, it will transition to this state for a short period of time before checking for nearby waffles again
 - It will also transition to this state if there are no waffles within a certain radius of it

 ### Seek